HBeinstein/portfolio/README.md

 * Clone the project from its GitHub repository.
 * Open in your code editor of choice.
 * Drag index.html file into your browser or double click it to view site.
-* You can view this project live on GitHub Pages at this link:.
+* You can view this project live on GitHub Pages at this link: https://hbeinstein.github.io/portfolio/.

 ## Known Bugs